Owen013/Hikers-Mod/README.md

 ![Outer Wilds Screenshot 2022 10 02 - 22 59 33 32](https://user-images.githubusercontent.com/96493201/193494262-f4876e32-4eaf-408e-92c4-683be745f23b.png)

 ## Jetpack Super-Boost
-This feature basically causes your jetpack to shoot you upward when you double-tap space while you're in the air.
+This feature allows you to shoot upward with your jetpack when you double-tap the jump button.
 The downside to this is that you won't be able to use your jetpack's boost until you touch the ground again.
+Note: you can't boost while holding the thrust-up button.

 ![HikersMod05](https://user-images.githubusercontent.com/96493201/194721393-f0a0af40-a7b3-4285-b468-a535d2d1f09f.png)